Fair Exploration via Axiomatic Bargaining: Fairness-Regret Trade-off

-Then, we have shown that the above program yields an upper bound to the Nash SW (some of the omitted details can be found in \cref{sec:app_f_pi_upper_bound_proof}): \begin{theorem} For every instance $\cI$ of the grouped $K$-armed bandit, $\welfare^*(\cI) \leq \ssY(\cI)$. \end{theorem}
+Then, we have shown that the above program yields an upper bound to the Nash SW (omitted details can be found in \cref{sec:app_f_pi_upper_bound_proof}): \begin{theorem} For every instance $\cI$ of grouped $K$-armed bandits, $\welfare(\pi, \cI) \leq \ssY(\cI)$ for any policy $\pi \in \conspolicies$. \end{theorem}